How to Talk About Paying for College Without Creating Panic

 Sticker price is not the real price for most families.

-Looking at estimated numbers early replaces guessing with data - and data lowers stress.
+Looking at estimated numbers early replaces guessing with data - and data lowers stress. - Set a realistic family contribution range.

 Not to limit options - but to prevent unnecessary heartbreak.